gbdev/gb-asm-tutorial/src/index.md

 **In short**:

 - Code within the tutorial is essentially **public domain**, meaning that you are allowed to copy it freely without restrictions.
-- You are free to copy the tutorial's contents (prose, diagrams, etc.), modify them, and share that, but you must give credit and license any copies permissively.
+- You are free to copy the tutorial's contents (prose, diagrams, etc.), modify them, and share that, but you must give credit and license any copies under the same license.
 - This site's _source code_ can be freely copied, but you must give a license and copyright notice.

 **Full details**, please follow these links for more information on the respective licenses: